RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 Full sync triggers heavy data transfers between geo-replicated CRDB instances.
 {{% /warning %}}

-The scenarios in which CRDB uses partial synchronization:
+The scenarios in which CRDB updates to other instances use partial synchronization are:

-- Failover - The master-slave sync is partial
-- Slave restart/crash - The master-slave sync is full
-- Slave migration - The master-slave sync is full
+- Failover of master to slave node
+- Restart or crash of slave node that requires sync from master
+- Migrate slave node to another node
-- Master migrate - Failover and slave migration is partial sync
+- Migrate master node to another node as a slave using failover and slave migration
-- Master migrate + preserve_roles - Failover, slave migration and failover again is partial sync
+- Migrate master node and preserve roles using failover, slave migration, and second failover to return node to master

+{{% note %}}
+Synchronization of data from the master database to the slave database is always a full synchronization.
+{{% /note %}}

 ### Syncer in Active-Passive Replication (Replica Of)